 Have your A/C equipment checked immediately

 Proactively maintaining your home’s AC will help prevent a breakdown on the high temperature summer days, when your air conditioning system is operating at full capacity around the clock for weeks and months.
-During a standard maintenance call, an expert air conditioning technician can usually prevent an emergency by locating troubles and replacing parts before they give out, and cleaning and tuning the air conditioner so it works like new again throughout the summer when you need it the most.
+During a standard maintenance call, an expert air conditioning technician can usually prevent an emergency by locating troubles and replacing parts before they give out, and getting an ac tune up so it works like new again throughout the summer when you need it the most.

 Wear loose, lightweight clothing, particularly when you’re going outside.
 Don’t wear dark shades, especially black clothing, since dark colors absorb heat.
 The color white reflects the sun and helps keep you cooler.
 It also helps to wear a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.

 Make sure you stay hydrated by drinking plenty of fluids, especially water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you always.
 During a heat wave or peak heat of the day, avoid drinks that include alcohol or caffeine since they can accelerate dehydration.